South Cotabato: Philippine independence

+Contemporary

 On August 16, 2000, Republic Act No. 8803 was approved, that converted the municipality of Koronadal into a component city of South Cotabato.

 In 2015, the National Competitiveness Council declared the province as the 4th most competitive province in the country.

 Geography

 South Cotabato covers a total land area of 3,935.95 km2.
 When General Santos is included for geographical purposes, the province's land area is 4428.81 km2.
 The province is situated on the southern section of central Mindanao, bounded by the provinces of Sultan Kudarat to the north and west, Sarangani to the south and northeast, Davao del Sur to the far northeast, and the Sarangani Bay to the southeast.

 The province is generally flat dotted with some hills and mountains.
+General Santos City occupies the province's only coastline, making the rest of the province landlocked.

 Climate

 South Cotabato belongs to the fourth type of climate, that is rainfall is more or less evenly distributed throughout the year.
 The average number of rainy days for the year 2004 is recorded between 122 and 180 days with the months of May, June, July, August and October having the most occurrence.

 Air humidity generally follows closely the rainfall pattern.
 Humidity is highest during the period of June to October with 88% being recorded at the Tupi seed farm.
 The months of February and April have the lowest air humidity recorded at about 72%.

 Maximum daytime temperature throughout the province is in the range of 36 to 38 C, falling to 23 to 32 C during the night depending on the elevation.
 The hottest period is January to April while July to December being the coolest.

 South Cotabato enjoys a mild, pleasant climate with no pronounced dry or wet season, and is practically typhoon-free.